 When you’re ready to eat, just put them in the toaster, and serve with toppings.
 It doesn’t get any easier than that.

 If pumpkin mania has hit your house, you’ll be delighted at another way to eat it.
 Vitamin-rich pumpkin puree is mixed into the French toast batter for the perfect cozy autumn breakfast.

-Instead of Truvia, however, use a sugar substitute like coconut sugar or even honey.
+Instead of Truvia, however, use a sugar substitute like coconut sugar.

 Don’t wait for a holiday to make this French toast recipe.
 Oozing almond butter, requiring only 10 minutes of prep time, and full of healthy fats and protein, it’s the perfect way to start a Monday.